sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 ### Gotta catch 'em all

-With Honeypot, you can be certain that each comment that comes through is written by a human.
+With Honeypot, you can be confident that each comment that comes through is written by a human.

-But, if even those comments are spam, consider combining this extension with an authoritative comment plugin like [Akismet](https://wordpress.org/plugins/akismet/).
-That plugin tracks the user's comment activity on multiple sites.
+But, if even those human comments are spam, consider combining this extension with an authoritative comment plugin like [Akismet](https://wordpress.org/plugins/akismet/).
+That plugin tracks the user's comment activity over many websites.

 ## Developers